Media Resources

 For Immediate Release · Summer 2026

-Family-friendly event celebrates monarch butterflies, milkweed, and conservation with kids’ activities, tagging demonstrations, and a butterfly release ceremony
+Family-friendly event celebrates monarch butterflies and conservation efforts with kids’ activities, fun learning experiences, and a variety of vendors and exhibitors

-BELMONT, NH — The NH Monarch Festival, one of New Hampshire’s beloved annual nature celebrations, will hold its 14th annual event on Saturday, August 22, 2026, at the Tioga Pavilion in Belmont Village, New Hampshire.
-The festival runs from 10:00 AM to 5:00 PM and is open to attendees of all ages.
+BELMONT, NH — The 14th annual NH Monarch Festival will be held on Saturday, August 22, 2026, at the Tioga Pavilion in Belmont, NH.
+This family-friendly event runs from 10:00 AM to 5:00 PM and is open to all ages.

-“The NH Monarch Festival is about more than just monarch butterflies.
-It’s about conservation, how one simple creature can help an entire ecosystem thrive.
-It’s about educating our community in a fun setting with the natural world and inspiring people of all ages to take action.
-We all benefit.”
+“The Monarch Festival is not just about pretty butterflies.
+It’s about helping and supporting an entire ecosystem.
+It’s also about bringing together the community in a fun and educational setting and inspiring people of all ages to help make a difference.
+Because if the monarchs thrive, we all benefit.”

-— Amira Provost, NHMF Coordinator and citizen scientist
+— Amira Provost, NHMF Coordinator and monarch citizen scientist

 Admission is $4 for children ages 3–12, $7 for adults, and $5 for seniors.
-Any attendee who arrives in an appropriate butterfly, caterpillar, or garden creature costume is admitted free.
+Children two or younger and any attendee in an appropriate pollinator costume are admitted for free.

-If you are interested in volunteering, becoming a vendor, or learning more, visit www.nhmonarchfestival.com or contact Amira Provost at Contact Us.
+If you are interested in learning more, visit www.nhmonarchfestival.com or contact Amira Provost at Contact Us.

-The NH Monarch Festival is an annual community event held in Belmont Village, New Hampshire, dedicated to celebrating and conserving the monarch butterfly.
+The NH Monarch Festival is an annual community event dedicated to celebrating and conserving the monarch butterfly and other pollinators.
 Now in its 14th year, the festival brings together families, nature enthusiasts, educators, and conservation organizations for a day of learning, fun, and hands-on engagement with one of nature’s most remarkable creatures.

 NH Monarch Festival